 Car Trash Bag: Plastic grocery bags make great car trash bags.
 Keep the garbage corralled, or at least have it on hand for when you DO decide to clean out your car.

 Shredder Liner: Lining your document shredder with a plastic or paper grocery bag makes emptying time infinitely much cleaner.
+Fold a few extra bags and place in the bottom of your shredder so you’ll know where they are next time.

 Toilet Tools Caddy: I’ve had fancy plunger-hiders, but it always seemed like another thing that was, “unclean”.
 Just another something that the plunger made dirty.
 I keep all my toilet tools in a plastic grocery bag.
 And, if you have to move them, you’ve got handles.